sourcegraph/careers/job-descriptions/software-engineer-infrastructure.md

 ### Interview process

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5E303MXJieJl?trackingTag=careersRepository).
-1. We set up a 30 minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
+1. We set up a 30 minute call to answer any questions that you have about Sourcegraph.
-1. We evaluate relevant technical skills that you have via a 2 hour coding exercise asynchronously at a time of your choosing.
+1. We evaluate relevant technical skills that you have via an asynchronous coding exercise.
+    - We will give you an overview of the exercise in advance.
+    - We will send you the details at a time of your choosing and you will have up to 2 hours to work on the exercise.
+    - You will be able to use your own development environment and lookup documentation on the internet.
 1. We schedule 4 hours of remote interviews over video chat across multiple days.
     - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
     - **Technical experience:** We ask you about your past work and accomplishments.